Is Data Engineering Dead? The 2026 Job Market Reality

 • The job description uses vague “AI-ready” language without naming specific tools or systems.

-• The salary band doesn't match market rates for the stated seniority level.
-(Average U.S. DE salary is $132,526; if a "senior" role in San Francisco is listed at $110K, something is off.)
+• The salary band doesn’t match market rates.
+Average U.S. DE salary is $132,526; when a “senior” role in San Francisco is listed at $110K, something is off.

 • The company had layoffs in the last 6 months but is “aggressively hiring” on their careers page.